 The A-frame heated cat house is available in gray and black color options.

 Are you looking for a stylish heated cat house?
-Get the Extreme Consumer Cat Heated House.
+Get the Extreme Consumer Products Indoor/Outdoor Cat Heated House.
 Its black roof and red base design offer privacy and protection to indoor and outdoor cats.
-Besides, it is a perfect fit for small dog breeds.
+Besides, it’s a perfect fit for small dog breeds.